Cecco1509/ASE_Project/README.md

 docker run --rm --name gachams_test_ -p 5000:5000 gachams_test
 ```

-  2. **Run Postman Tests:** Use the Postman collections in the "doc" folder to run unit tests for each microservice and its endpoints.
+  2. **Run Postman Tests:** Use the Postman collections in the "doc/postman" folder to run unit tests for each microservice and its endpoints.

 Example: Open Postman and import the appropriate collection (e.g., GachaMicroservice.postman_collection.json) and run the collection in the Postman runner.